 We also offer counsellor-led groups for those who are ready to work on their grief with others.

-Our S.A.F.E.R. counsellors offer educational workshops in Suicide Intervention and Suicide Bereavement for mental health workers and members of the Greater Vancouver community.
+Our S.A.F.E.R. counsellors offer educational workshops in Suicide Intervention and Suicide Bereavement for mental health workers and residents of the City of Vancouver.
+For more information, call the Clinical Educator at 604-675-3710.